Man sentenced for attempted burglary – Milton Keynes

 Main article content

-Following a Thames Valley Police investigation, a man has been sentenced for one count of attempted burglary in Milton Keynes.
+Following an investigation by Thames Valley Police, a man has been sentenced after he pleaded guilty to one count of attempted burglary in a dwelling with intent to steal.

 Gary Cunningham, aged 44, formerly of Wood Street, New Bradwell was sentenced at Aylesbury Crown Court on Tuesday (3/1) to 14 months’ imprisonment, and ordered to pay a victim surcharge.

 It’s after he pleaded guilty at Milton Keynes Magistrates’ Court on 29 November.